 Join an established mastermind.

 This is what I did.
-I’m a member of the Mamapreneur Mastermind.
-I haven’t found any other groups like it.
 I LOVE my mastermind group.
 Our meetings are so motivating and leave me ready and raring to go.

-All women.
-If you’re a fella, you’re going to have to find a different group and they’re out there!
-For me, I love that the group is for women as I’ve had a harder time speaking up in the past with men in meetings and sometimes in class.
+Ladies only.
+I love that the group is for women as I’ve had a harder time speaking up in the past with men in meetings and sometimes in class.
 That’s not true for everyone, I know!
 And I know there are probably benefits to mixing it up, but a women-only group is what feels like the most positive place for me to flourish right now.
-And you don’t have to be a mama to join, though if you are you’re in good company in the group.
-I’m one of the not-mamas, unless you count my fur baby, Belka.
-(Doesn’t count, I know!
-I am aware that’s not the same, not even close….)

 Twice a month meetings.
 This is really where the power of the mastermind is for me.
 These bimonthly meetings feel like just the right amount of time to take action on my goals and keep motivated while not stressing my introverted self out by having too many meetings.